Ashly DelGrosso

-Ashly DelGrosso-Costa (born July 9, 1982), known professionally as Ashly Costa, is a professional dancer from Highland, Utah who starred on the ABC television series Dancing with the Stars for the first three seasons and returned March 22, 2010 for season 10.
+Ashly DelGrosso-Costa (born July 9, 1982), known professionally as Ashly Costa, is an American professional dancer from Highland, Utah who starred on the ABC television series Dancing with the Stars for the first three seasons and returned March 22, 2010 for season 10.

 Early life

 DelGrosso was born in Denver, Colorado.
 A self-described "Utah County Mormon", she was introduced to dance by her mother, Kim, who co-owns a dance studio with Alex and Robin Murillo Center Stage Performing Arts Studio" in Orem, Utah where DelGrosso has worked as an instructor for six years.

 DelGrosso is the fourth of eight children.
 She has two older brothers, one older sister, and four younger sisters.
 Her five sisters are also dancers.
 She performed with her sisters, Averie Michelle, Afton Skye, Autumn, Amber and Abrea Danielle, as a troupe in a third season results show the week after DelGrosso and partner Harry Hamlin were eliminated.
-Afton competed on the eighth season of Dancing with the Stars in a pro dancer competition to win a spot as a professional in the show's ninth season, but did not make past the third week of competition (four weeks in total).
+Afton competed on the eighth season of Dancing with the Stars in a pro dancer competition to win a spot as a professional in the show's ninth season but did not make past the third week of competition (four weeks in total).

 Career

 With Jonathan Gulledge, amateur dance partner, DelGrosso has won several Amateur Ten Dance titles.

 She partnered professionally with Rick Robinson- her coach from the age of eleven, on the professional Latin circuit before retiring shortly before Dancing with the Stars.

 In 2006, DelGrosso guest starred on The Suite Life of Zack & Cody as Lori, one of the character's dance partners.
-She is part of a DVD titled Dancing With The Stars: Cardio Dance along with Kym Johnson and Maksim Chmerkovskiy.
+She is part of a DVD titled Dancing with the Stars: Cardio Dance along with Kym Johnson and Maksim Chmerkovskiy.